zchee/neovim-wiki/Installing-Neovim.md

 ## Nix

+Neovim can be installed with:

+    nix-env -iA nixpkgs.neovim

+To install the Python modules:

+    nix-env -iA nixpkgs.python35Packages.neovim

+Replace python35 with python27 for the python 2 packages.

+## NixOS

-Neovim can be installed on nixOS using:
+Neovim can be installed with:

     nix-env -iA nixos.neovim

-To install the Python modules on nixOS:
+To install the Python modules:

     nix-env -iA nixos.python35Packages.neovim

 Replace python35 with python27 for the python 2 packages.

-If you are using nix as a standalone package manager, replace nixOS in the above commands with nixpkgs.

 ## CRUX